bitcoincashorg/bitcoincash.org/spec/docs/bch-spec_block.md

 nBits 			| 4 			| uint32_t 	| Difficulty target for the proof-of-work for this block.
 An encoded version of the target threshold this block’s header hash must be less than or equal to.
 See the nBits format described below. nNonce			| 4 			| uint32_t 	| 32-bit number (starts at 0) used to generate this block (the "nonce").
 An arbitrary number miners change to modify the header hash in order to produce a hash less than or equal to the target threshold.
 If all 32-bit values are tested, the time can be updated or the coinbase transaction can be changed and the merkle root updated.

-Notes:
+Serialization:
-- hash is SHA256(SHA256()) in internal byte order, wich means the standard order in which hash digests are displayed as strings.
+- hash is SHA256(SHA256(DATA)) seralized in internal byte order, wich means the standard order in which hash digests are displayed as strings.
-- The values for all other fields are in little-endian order.
-(Question about big endian?)
+- The values for all other fields are serialized in little-endian order.

 ### Block Header Details
 BCH uses SHA256(SHA256(Block_Header)) to hash the block header.
-You must ensure that the block heaser is in the proper byte-order before hashing.
+You must ensure that the block header is in the proper byte-order before hashing.
 The block header hash must satisfy the claimed `nBits` proof of work.
 In other words, the `nBits` value must match the difficulty rules.
 See "Proof of Work" section for more details.

 ## Coinbase Transaction
 This section of the BCH spec documents the coinbase transaction that is required for each block.